Andrew82mm/HomeAssignment/HomeAssignment3/ReadMe.md

     accessed through public methods (e.g. getFuel(), getAmmo(), etc.).

     - **Composition:**
-    The relationship between the Transformer, Weapon, and Shield classes is composition because the Weapon and Shield objects are part of the Transformer objects and their life depends on the life of the transformer.
+    Composition is Direction, this class cannot exist independently.
+Only in the Transformer class and its derivatives

     - **Association:**
-    The relationship between the Transformer and Direction classes is association because the Transformer uses the Direction
+    Weapon and Shield objects are associated with Autobot, Decepticon, and Microbot objects.
+When you create an Autobot,
-    object in its methods but does not manage its life cycle.
+    Decepticon, or Microbot object, you pass in pointers to the Weapon and Shield objects.
+This is an association because each of these objects uses or has access to a weapon and shield, but they exist independently of each other.
 ---